PennLINC/grmpy_opendata/docs/data-narrative.md

 `cubids group v3` was run to get groupings and tsvs.
 This revealed a few anat and fmap scans that previously held the run entity and now need variant renamings.
 This was done with the [`cubids_group_rename.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/cubids_group_rename.py) script (`fed752dc`) rather than a full `cubids apply` run.

 `cubids group v4` was run to get groupings and tsvs.
 Here it was realized that the m0 scans still inherited the ASL variant names during cubids apply v2.
+The m0 scans were reverted to their original names using [`rename_m0_scans.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/rename_m0_scans.py) (`42a17c3b`).

+Two M0 scan jsons became corrupted during a later step. `get reset --hard` was run to revert to the above commit and the jsons were copied back in from the aslprep project (`93ae96f5`).
+The metadata on these two jsons was updated with the [`update_perf_metadata.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/update_perf_metadata.py) script (`93ae96f5`).
+The intendedfor fields for these two jsons were updated to use the correct variant names (`67a98ddf`).

-The m0 scans were reverted to their original names using [`rename_m0_scans.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/rename_m0_scans.py) (`42a17c3b`) and then they were given the appropriate variant names using the [`cubids_group_rename.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/cubids_group_rename.py) script with the v0 summary and file tsvs (`9893b75e`).
+ Finally, all M0 scans and jsons were given the appropriate variant names using the [`cubids_group_rename.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/cubids_group_rename.py) script with the v0 summary and file tsvs (`551d9014`).

-`cubids validate v4` was run to check for validation errors and revealed that the `IntendedFor` fields were not updated for the M0 jsons after fixing the odd volume asl scan variants.
-This was done manually (no hash - datalad save did not provide one.
-CUBIC briefly crashed right before this, maybe something to do with that).

 `cubids group v5` was run to check groupings.
 Groupings look good!

 `cubids validate v5` was run to check for validation errors.
 No errors were found!

+After discussion with Manuel Taso and review of the dicoms, it was determined that the ASL scans had two background suppression pulses (1.5s label / 1.5s PLD).
+The [`set_background_suppression_true.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/set_background_suppression_true.py) script was used to set the `BackgroundSuppression` field to true (`533f4d6a`).

 # 05: BABS